Looking for an easier way to sell your ebook without dealing with a dozen platforms? Draft2Digital might be the answer.

 In the layout page, you can add additional pages for dedication, copyright information, promotional pages, etc. You can check your chapter layout from here as well.

-You can also choose to put your book up on library services like OverDrive, Odilo, cloudLibrary, etc.
+You can also opt to distribute your book to library services like OverDrive, Odilo, and cloudLibrary, expanding your reach even further.

 Now that you know how to upload an ebook, let's learn in detail what features you can get from Draft2Digital.